 Two keys (Key A and Key B) which you can use independently of each other, have been installed for security and flexibility reasons.
-The identity of either Key A or Key B on the read/write device and on the transponder is sufficient (see table under 10.1.1.2.).
+The identity of either Key A or Key B on the read/write device and on the transponder is sufficient (see table under 9.1.1.2.).

 The keys are predefined by Philips Semiconductors by means of defined Transport Keys (both keys show the same bit map).
-They can be written only.
+They can be written to, which means that they can be changed.

-10.1.1.2.
+9.1.1.2.
 Definition of the Logdata